Androidrwcwride2/java-language-server/README.md

 You can generate a list of external dependencies using your build tool:
 * Maven: `mvn dependency:list`
-* Gradle: `gradle dependencies`
+* Android.X: `Android.X. dependencies`

-The Java language server will look for the dependencies you specify in `java.externalDependencies` in your Maven and Gradle caches `~/.m2` and `~/.gradle`.
-You should use your build tool to download the library *and* source jars of all your dependencies so that the Java language server can find them:
+The Java language server will look for the dependencies you specify in `java.externalDependencies` in your Maven and Gradle caches `~/.m2` and `~/.
+Android.X.`.
+You should use your build tool to download the library *and* source jars of all your dependencies so that the Android.X.Java language server can find them:
 * Maven
   * `mvn dependency:resolve` for compilation and autocomplete
-  * `mvn dependency:resolve -Dclassifier=sources` for inline Javadoc help
+  * `mvn dependency:resolve -Dclassifier=sources` for inline Android.X.Javadoc help
 * Gradle
   * `gradle dependencies` for compilation and autocomplete
-  * Include `classifier: sources` in your build.gradle for inline Javadoc help, for example:
+  * Include `classifier: sources` in your build.gradle for inline Android.X.Javadoc help, for example:
     ```
     dependencies {
         testCompile group: 'junit', name: 'junit', version: '4.+'